tagyoureit/nodejs-poolController/README.md

 ### Automate startup of app
 See the [wiki](https://github.com/tagyoureit/nodejs-poolController/wiki/Automatically-start-at-boot---PM2-&-Systemd).

 # Clients & Bindings
 To do anything with this app, you need a client to connect to it.
 A client can be a web application or Home Automation system.

 <a name="module_nodejs-poolController--clients"></a>

+## REM (Relay Equipment Manager)
+[Relay Equipment Manager](https://github.com/rstrouse/relayEquipmentManager) is a companion app developed by @rstrouse that integrates standalone hardware control.
+Controls GPIO, i2c, and SPI devices including:
+* Atlas Scientific pH, orp, ec, hum, prs, pmp, rtd
+* ADS1x15 a/d converters
+* Pressure Tranducers
+* Flow sensors
+* Temperature sensors (10k, NTC)

 ## Web Clients
-1. [nodejs-poolController-dashPanel](https://github.com/rstrouse/nodejs-poolController-dashPanel).
-This is built primarily around the IntelliCenter but will work with *Touch.
+1. RECOMMENDED - [nodejs-poolController-dashPanel](https://github.com/rstrouse/nodejs-poolController-dashPanel).
+Full compatibility with IntelliCenter, *Touch, REM (RelayEquipmentManager).
-1. [nodejs-poolController-webClient](http://github.com/tagyoureit/nodejs-poolController-webClient).
+1. Limited functionality - [nodejs-poolController-webClient](http://github.com/tagyoureit/nodejs-poolController-webClient).
 Built primarily around EasyTouch/IntelliTouch but will work with other systems.

 * This app has the default to only listen to clients from localhost (127.0.0.1).
 If you need to have clients connect from other machines you will need to change the [ip](#module_nodejs-poolController--config.json) in `config.json`.